Tummy Time as a Play Activity for Newborns

 9 articles found

-A baby who cries the moment they're placed on their tummy is not unusual.
-The prone position is genuinely effortful for young infants, and some babies...
+A baby who cries the moment they're placed on their stomach is not broken, and you're not failing them.
+Prone is genuinely effortful work for a newbor...

 The first six months of life are characterised by rapid neurological and sensory development.
 What looks like simple play — a parent making faces, a b...